Image

 Last Updated: March 12, 2025

 DWI Administrative Hearing Lawyer Eureka, MO.
-If you have been arrested for DWI/DUI near Eureka, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Eureka, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Eureka, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Eureka, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Eureka, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Eureka, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Eureka, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Eureka, MO DWI/DUI defense attorneys build a powerful defense for your case.

 • Protect Your License